 Miley Cyrus – Violet Chemistry.
-Lyrics Meaning: Embracing a Fleeting, Electric Connection
+Lyrics Meaning: Embracing the Undeniable Spark of a Fleeting Night

 And the lights come on but you don’t wanna leave